top of page

 Checklist

-Please note: we have received the generous support of Radio Block Tattoo (#100 - 1215 1st St SW) to use their space to tattoo any clients who have accessibly needs that our location does not provide as their space is fully accessible.
+We have received the generous support of Radio Block Tattoo(#100 - 1215 1st St SW to use their space to tattoo any clients who have accessibility needs that our location does not meet as their space is fully accessible.

-Building Exterior
+Building Exterior -

 Are there accessible parking spaces at/near your location?